dataplayer12/space-laser/README.md

 Here is what my PCB looks like.

 ![Front Side](https://github.com/dataplayer12/laser-comm/blob/master/images/pcb.png)
+The PCB design files are in `pcb` directory in Eagle format.
+The gerber files are in a `zip` file and can be uploaded to your PCB provider's website to be manufactured.
+I ordered mine from JLCPCB.

 ## Holder
-Here is the 3D printed holder I designed.
+Here is the 3D design for the holder.
+The base holds the laser using the M3 size mounting holes while the pillars hold the PCB (also via M3 screws).
+The center of the base has mounting hole for a quarter-inch tripod screw.
+So, the whole laser assmebly can be mounted on a tripod, making it easier to aim the beam anywhere.

 ![Holder](https://github.com/dataplayer12/laser-comm/blob/master/images/holder.png)

+The STL file is in the `holder` directory.
+I printed the holder with PLA using typical parameters for this material at 15% infill on a FlashForge printer.

 ## Code
 - The code for the two arduinos is in `laser_safety` and `laser_transmitter` directories.
-- The PCB design files are in `pcb` directory in Eagle format.
 - The script `stream_live_video.py` can be used to transmit pictures taken from the webcam on your computer to the laser (using a bluetooth module).
-Since we are using a baud rate of 9600, we can't transmit live video in real time, but it's kind of cool to stream snapshots of your weekend party into outer space.
+Since we are using a baud rate of 9600, we can't transmit the video in real time, but it's kind of cool to stream snapshots of your weekend party into outer space.
 - The directory `mindwave` contains some experimental scripts to send EEG data (brain waves) from a NeuroSky Mindwave 2 to the laser.
-This allows you to attach an EEG reader to your head and transmit your bran waves in real time into outer space!
+This allows you to attach an EEG reader to your head and transmit your brain waves into outer space!
 This part of the project is still under development.

 ## Results
+It works!

 ### Hailing the Chandrayaan-2 lander
 Here I am sending a sentence "Hello Vikram!
 Please respond" to the approximate location where India's Chandrayaan-2 moon mission hard-landed.
 It did not respond.